Salvinia auriculata

 Invasive Potential and Ecological Consequences

 S. auriculata is highly competitive and capable of rapid growth, forming dense mats on water surfaces.
 These mats can exceed 50 cm in thickness, shading submerged aquatic plants, impacting fisheries, and hindering recreational activities and transportation.
-The species' ability to outcompete native flora and decrease biodiversity has led to its classification as invasive in several regions, including Chile, Cuba, and Taiwan.
+The species' ability to outcompete native flora and decrease biodiversity has led to its classification as invasive in several regions, including Chile, Cuba, and Taiwan4.

 Herbivore-Plant Interactions

 Field studies in South America have documented consistent herbivore-plant associations within the S. auriculata complex.
-Insects such as Cyrtobagous sp., Samea multiplicalis, and Paulinia acuminata have been observed to control the density of S. molesta, a close relative of S. auriculata, in coastal areas of Brazil.
+Insects such as Cyrtobagous sp., Samea multiplicalis, and Paulinia acuminata have been observed to control the density of S. molesta, a close relative of S. auriculata, in coastal areas of Brazil8.
 These interactions suggest potential biological control methods for managing invasive populations.

 Practical Applications